ElementsProject/lightning/doc/lightning-sendpay.7.md

 *payment_hash* must be equal, and **sendpay** will fail if there are already *msatoshi* worth of payments pending.

-The *localofferid* value indicates that this payment is being made for a local send_invoice offer: this ensures that we only send a payment for a single-use offer once.
+The *localinvreqid* value indicates that this payment is being made for a local
+invoice_request: this ensures that we only send a payment for a single-use invoice_request once.

 *groupid* allows you to attach a number which appears in **listsendpays** so payments can be identified as part of a logical group.
 The *pay* plugin uses